 Plum trees are versatile, slower growers, so pruning is easy.
 They can handle drought, but watch out for pest problems.
 When buying a small plum tree, make sure it’s the fruiting kind, not the flowering kind.

 Try this: The Methley variety has purplish-red skin and a sweet taste.
 It ripens earlier than other varieties, so you can enjoy the plums early in the season.
 Plus, it’s pest-resistant.

 Nectarines are essentially peaches without the fuzz, and both types of trees require a lot of pruning, fertilizing, thinning and watering.
 But the flavor and juiciness of the homegrown fruit will make it all worthwhile.

 Try this: The supersweet Fantasia nectarine reaches peak ripeness in midseason.
-This variety doesn’t require as much chilling as other nectarine trees, but it will still do fine in colder regions.
+This variety doesn’t require as much chilling as other small nectarine trees, but it will still do fine in colder regions.